shrutityagi4102/myleetcodesolutions/README.md

 132. Kth Distinct String in an Array
 133. Check if All A's Appears Before All B's
 134. Smallest Index With Equal Value
+135. Minimum Time to Type Word Using Special Typewriter